Forgetting is Everywhere

 \section{Learning and inference processes}

-We present a general framework in which supervised learning, RL, and generative modelling are all specific cases of a single stochastic interaction process.
-The formalism draws inspiration from the agent-environment perspective from general RL \citep{hutter2005, Lattimore2014, dong2022simple, Abel2023, hutter2024, kumar2025continual}, but is adapted to emphasise conventions standard in machine learning \citep{bishop2006pattern, goodfellow2016deep}.
+\looseness=-1 We present a general framework in which supervised learning, RL, and generative modelling are all specific cases of a single stochastic interaction process.
+Our formalism is inspired by the agent-environment perspective in general RL \citep{hutter2005, Lattimore2014, dong2022simple, abel2023convergence, abel2023, hutter2024, kumar2025continual}, adapted to align with conventions in machine learning \citep{bishop2006pattern, goodfellow2016deep, fong2023martingale}.